-At one time or another, student-athletes encounter unique problems with living such as managing stress and limited time, incurring an athletic injury, dysfunctional eating behaviors, substance abuse, loss of a loved one, and trying to balance the roles of student, athlete and young adult.
+At one time or another, student-athletes encounter unique problems with living such as managing stress and limited time, incurring an athletic injury, dysfunctional eating behaviors, anxiety, depression, alcohol or drug abuse, loss of a loved one, and trying to balance the roles of student, athlete and young adult.
 While most of the time, student-athletes successfully work through these difficulties, sometimes they require more specialized, professional assistance.

 In these situations, student-athletes are often referred by coaches, athletic trainers, or peers to the WVU Counseling Service where Dr. Ed Etzel, a licensed psychologist and sport psychologist works for WVU Intercollegiate Athletics.
-Approximately 10-12 percent of the WVU student-athlete population will seek some form of assistance at the Counseling Service during any given year.
+Approximately 10 percent of the WVU student-athlete population will seek some form of mental health assistance at WellWVU’s Carruth Center for Psychological and Psychiatric Service during any given year.

-- Carruth Center for Counseling and Psychological Services
+- WellWVU Carruth Center Psychological and Psychiatric Services

 - Infofacts Resources: College Athletes and Alcohol and Other Drug Use